 Nicolás de Pedro is Research Fellow at CIDOB (Barcelona Centre for International Affairs) where he is in charge of the post-Soviet space (Central Asia, Russia) and India.
 He is Associate Professor at the Institut Barcelona de d’Estudis Internacionals (IBEI) and he was Visiting Professor at the Al-Farabi Kazakh National University (Almaty) in 2014.
 He has participated in international Electoral Observation Missions of the OSCE in Russia (2011), Kyrgyzstan (2009, 2010), Tajikistan (2010) and Ukraine (2010, 2014).
 Furthermore, Nicolás has carried out fieldwork and travelled extensively throughout the Central Asian region and Xinjiang (China), including a 24 months-stay in Kazakhstan (2005-2007).
 He has worked as consultant for the Open Society Initiative for Europe (OSIFE), the Club of Madrid and the European Union Central Asia Monitoring (EUCAM) Project.
 He is author of numerous publications on Eurasian and Indian politics and he is a frequent collaborator of the Spain’s main mass media.

 Senior researcher at CIDOB in the area of migration.
 PhD cum laude in Social Sciences from the University of Amsterdam and BA in History and Anthropology from the University of Barcelona.
 Her PhD thesis was awarded the Dutch Sociological Association (NSV) prize for the best sociological dissertation defended in the Netherlands in 2009 and 2010.
 Blanca has worked on immigration policies in Malaysia and Spain, the policymaking of integration policies from a multilevel perspective, political discourses on immigration and on irregular immigration from a comparative perspective.
-Blanca is lecturer at the Political Science Department of Barcelona University.
-She is also member of GRITIM – Pompeu Fabra University as well as of the European network IMISCOE.
+Between 2010 and 2016 she was Juan de la Cierva postdoc researcher and visiting professor at Pompeu Fabra University.
+Blanca is lecturer at the Political Science Department of Barcelona University and member of the European network IMISCOE.
 Together with Rinus Penninx, she has recently published a book about the concept and policies of integration in Europe (Springer, 2016).
-At the moment she is working on policies and political discourses on refugees from a European comparative perspective.
+She is now working on policies and political discourses on refugees from a European comparative perspective.

 Irene Martínez holds a BSc in Economics by University of Barcelona and afterwards she continued her studies with a practical course on stock exchange at the Center of International Affairs.
 During her bachelor, she performed part of her curriculum in South Korea and the Middle East.
 Subsequently she attained a MSc on Development Economics after graduating from the School of Oriental and African Studies, University of London.
 She has been an international consultant for multilateral financing projects in the MENA region.
 She has as well experience in the business sector working in internationalization, strategic development and foreign trade in Europe and Asia.
 She has conducted seminars and given conferences in her areas of specialization: international economics and business development.